andrzejkurczewski-tomtom/osmium-tool/man/osmium-extract.md

         ...
     ]

-Note that filters defined within include_tags and exclude_tags support following forms:
+Note that rules defined within include_tags and exclude_tags support following forms:
 - `key` - fulfilled when there is a tag with given key
 - `key=value` - fulfilled when there is a tag with given key and given value
 - `key!=value` - fulfilled when there is a tag with given key, and it has value different from given value

+If `include_tags` rules are defined, the extract will contain all ways fulfilling all these rules and all nodes referenced by those ways.

+If `exclude_tags` rules are defined, the extract will **not** contain ways fulfilling any of these rules.

 # DIAGNOSTICS